arukavina/baking-lyrics/README.md

 they gave evidence for this by proposing a model for learning high-quality sentence vectors without a particular supervised task in mind.
 Using word vector learning as inspiration, they proposed an objective function that abstracts the skip-gram model of [8] to the sentence level.
 That is, instead of using a word to predict its surrounding context, they instead encode a sentence to predict the sentences around it.
-Thus, any composition operator can be substituted as a sentence *encoder* and only the objective function becomes modified.
+Thus, any composition operator can be substituted as a sentence **encoder** and only the objective function becomes modified.

 The following figure illustrates the model:

 ![model](img/fig1.png "Skip-Thought Vectors model")

-They called their model: *skip-thoughts* and vectors induced by our model are called *skip-thought vectors.*
+They called their model: **skip-thoughts** and vectors induced by our model are called **skip-thought vectors**.

 ### Encoder-Decoder

-*Encoder*.
+**Encoder**.
 Let w1i,...,wNi be the words in sentences i where N is the number of words in the sentence.
 At each time step, the encoder produces a hidden state ht/i which can be interpreted as the representation of the sequence w1i,...,wti.
 The hidden state hNi thus represents the full sentence.
 To encode a sentence, we iterate the following sequence of equations (dropping the subscript i):